ShiVa TejO

 Before you journey through these pages, I want you to know the person behind the words and to feel comfortable approaching these ideas with openness rather than defense.
 Much of the discomfort that arises when confronting unfamiliar spiritual perspectives comes from fear—fear rooted in the survival-oriented nature of the mind.
 Yet that fear can be transcended when there is a genuine intention to grow, question, and transform oneself.

-I do not believe I am presenting anything entirely new.
-Most spiritual truths shared in this book have been expressed by sages, mystics, philosophers, and seekers across countless generations.
-Truth itself does not change; only the language, perspective, and approach evolve with time.
+I am not presenting anything entirely new.
+Most spiritual truths have been expressed by sages, mystics, philosophers, and seekers across countless generations.
+The truth of existence does not change; only the language, perspective, and approach evolve over time.
 My intention is simply to present these timeless understandings in a way that feels accessible, grounded, and less threatening to the belief structures we all carry within us.

 If these words help soften resistance, inspire deeper inquiry, or allow you to look inward with greater honesty, then they have served their purpose.